If you want to make everyone happy, don't be a leader... sell ice cream.

-Regardless of what they are selling, these business owners hire me for one reason:
+Regardless of what they are selling, these business owners hire experts for one reason:

 To identify problems and present solutions to ensure their company runs at peak efficiency.